-It is established now that the dominant source of the short range/ high momentum correlations (SRC) in nuclei are proton - neutron correlations with the same quantum numbers as the deuteron and with high momentum tail similar to that in the deuteron, see review in [251, 252].
+It is established now that the dominant source of the short range correlations (SRC) in nuclei are protonneutron correlations with the same quantum numbers as the deuteron and with a high-momentum tail similar to that in the deuteron (see review in [251, 252]).
 Hence the deuteron serves as a kind of the hydrogen atom of the SRC physics.
-Only after it would be tested experimentally that approximations currently used for the description of the p^2H reaction work well, it would be possible to perform high precision studies of SRC in heavier nuclei.
+Only after it has been tested experimentally that the approximations currently used for the description of the p 2 H reaction work well, it will be possible to perform highprecision studies of the SRC in heavier nuclei.

-It was demonstrated in Ref.[244, 245] that under specific kinematical conditions (in particular low transverse momenta of a slow nucleons in the deuteron rest frame)) the effect of initial and final state interactions can be accounted for by rescaling the cross section calculated within the plane wave impulse approximation.
-In this kinematics it would be possible to check universality of the wave function - in particular its independence on the momentum transfer in the elementary reaction.
-Such factorization is expected to break down at sufficiently large -t and -u where scattering involves interaction of nucleons in the small size configurations (the color transparency regime) since the small size configurations are suppressed in bound nucleons with suppression growing with the nucleon off shellness [248].
+It was demonstrated in Ref.
+[244, 245] that under specific kinematical conditions (in particular, low transverse momenta of slow nucleons in the deuteron rest frame) the effect of the initial and final state interactions can be accounted for by rescaling the cross-section calculated within the plane wave impulse approximation.
+In this kinematics it would be possible to check the universality of the wave function - in particular, its independence on the momentum transfer in the elementary reaction.
+Such factorization is expected to break down at sufficiently large -t and -u, where scattering involves interaction of nucleons in the small-size configurations (the color transparency mode) since the small-size configurations are suppressed in bound nucleons with suppression growing with the nucleon off-shellness [248].

-Studies of the nonnucleonic configurations in the deuteron as well as relativistic effects in the scattering off a polarized deuteron are of separate interest.
-In particular, it would be possible to a search for non-nucleonic degrees of freedom like 6 quark, two Δ isobars via production reaction $p^2H \to \Delta^{++} + p + \Delta^-$ with Δ^{++} and proton back to back and Δ^- being slow in the deuteron rest frame.
+Studies of the non-nucleonic configurations in the deuteron as well as relativistic effects in the scattering off a polarized deuteron are a separate matter of interest.
+In particular, it would be possible to search for non-nucleonic degrees of freedom, like 6 quark, two Δ isobars via a production reaction $p^2H \to \Delta^{++} + p + \Delta^-$ with Δ^{++} and proton back to back and Δ^- being slow in the deuteron rest frame.

-3.4 Scaling behaviour of exclusive reactions with lightest nuclei and spin observables
+3.4 Scaling behavior of exclusive reactions with the lightest nuclei and spin observables